George R. Dale: Establishment of the Muncie Post-Democrat

-Dale created the Muncie Post-Democrat, a weekly newspaper, in 1921.
+Dale created the Muncie Post-Democrat, a weekly newspaper, in 1920; it had previously been called the Muncie Democratic Post.
 Taking a left-leaning stance, it was the only paper aligned with the Democratic Party in Delaware County.
 His paper was the city's first to report on labor disputes, despite resistance from the city's chamber of commerce and from the Ball brothers, who owned a jar company that was the city's largest employer.

 Dale reported on crimes such as bootlegging.
 He wrote that he had faced several attacks due to this reporting: